kevinslin/h7b-dendron-netlify/vault/notes.tutorial.dendron.mobile-use.md

 - Edit Dendron notes on the fly on mobile using Obsidian iOS
 - Changes will sync to my laptop via iCloud Drive
 - When i'm on desk with laptop, I open VSCodium and commit changes to my remote GitHub repo
-- The static sites will then be deployed by Netlify
+- The static site will then be deployed by Netlify